ballistiq/ruby-passenger-nginx-installer/readme.md

 This script will install an Nginx/Passenger/Ruby web stack to run Rails apps.
 This was written for and tested with Ubuntu 12.04 LTS on Amazon EC2.

-I decided to consolidate everything into a single line as a challenge for myself after having to setup this server environment many times before.
+I decided to consolidate everything into a single line as a challenge for myself after having to setup this server environment many times.
 This should speed things up. :)

 Once you start up an EC2 instance, log in and run this one command: